iredmail/iRedAPD/README.md

 **NOTES**:

 * iRedAPD is a sub-project of [iRedMail project](http://www.iredmail.org).
-* iRedAPD is installed and enabled in iRedMail by default, so you don’t need this tutorial if you already have iRedMail running.
-Standalone installation guide is `INSTALL.md`.
+* iRedAPD is installed and enabled in iRedMail by default, you don’t need this tutorial if you already have iRedMail running.
+For standard installation please check document `INSTALL.md`.
 * You can manage iRedAPD with iRedMail [web admin panel - iRedAdmin-Pro](http://www.iredmail.org/admin_panel.html).

-iRedAPD is released under GPL v3.

 # Manage iRedAPD with command line tools